-Total expenditures in the Fire Fund increase by \$1,090,776, or 6.35% in the proposed budget.
-The proposed budget provides for the stepping-down of the SAFER Grant reimbursement rate for three positions newly-authorized in FY2018/19, which decreases from 75% to 35% effective October 2020.
+Total expenditures in the Fire Fund increase by \$866,556, or 5.0% in the adopted budget.
+The budget provides for the stepping-down of the SAFER Grant reimbursement rate for three positions newly-authorized in FY2018/19, which decreases from 75% to 35% effective October 2020.
 This budget also incorporates a \$265,212 increase to contributions to the Municipal Employee Retirement System (MERS), reflecting an increase in the contribution percentage required by the State, as well as a \$108,726 increase to the Fire Fund contribution to the Town's liability insurance (MSIP).
-An additional \$100,000 is also included as the first payment towards a newly-purchased Class A pumper as part of the Fire Fund's multi-year apparatus replacement plan.